timnewsham/TriforceMagenta/README.md

 - install [Triforce AFL](https://github.com/nccgroup/TriforceAFL) one
   directory up from where this directory is installed
 - get [Magenta](https://github.com/fuchsia-mirror/magenta)
 - apply magenta-patch.txt.
-This patch will launch the fuzzer instead of the shell if "fuzz=true" is passed on the kernel cmd line.
-  It also fixes a few bugs and disables the security checks that prevent you from making system calls from arbitrary addresses.
+It disables the security checks that prevent you from making system calls from arbitrary addresses.
 - symlink this dir under $MAGENTA/third_party/uapp/triforce
 - make a link to the top level magenta dir in this dir: `ln -s $HOME/src/magenta $MAGENTA`